AubreySLavigne/vim-config/cheats.md

  * fuzzy file search
  * Snippets
  * Set different text color after column 80
- * TextObject separated by whitespace
  * TextObject separated by any bracket type
  * Dive Into [Vim Help: Motion](http://vimdoc.sourceforge.net/htmldoc/motion.html)
  * Anything in [here](https://github.com/kana/vim-textobj-user/wiki) worthwhile?
  * Look into file browser
- * Look into `tabnew` and see what might be avilable